23nisso/COMP50051-FINAL-ASSIGNMENT/README.md

   - Passwords are salted and hashed using scrypt.
   - JWT tokens used for authentication.
   - Rate limiting and helmet middleware enabled.
-  - Logs unauthorized access attempts.
+  - Logs unauthorised access attempts.

 # Testing:
   - Unit and integration tests using Jest.